 - Enroll in a core course and a Danish Language and Culture course

 Students choose a program from the list below and enroll in the relevant required course.
-(Note some programs may require two courses; students may not enroll in more than one program).
-Enrollment in a particular program course is not guaranteed until DIS registration is complete after acceptance to the program.
+(Note some programs may require two courses; students may not enroll in more than one core course).
+Enrollment in a particular core course is not guaranteed until DIS registration is complete after acceptance to the program.

 Students also choose from a variety of elective courses.
-Generally, each course in Denmark is worth 3 credits, but DIS also offers many 1 credit courses.
-When researching courses, students must pay close attention to the number of credits awarded in each course, keeping in mind that students must register for a minimum of 15 credits.
+Generally, each course in Denmark is worth 3 credits, but courses in architecture and design program may be worth 6 credits.
+When researching courses, students must pay close attention to the number of credits awarded in each course and labs, keeping in mind that students must register for a minimum of 15 credits.
 This is not an overload.

 DIS Program choices: